 Thank you for your interest in the Department of Pathology & Immunology at Baylor College of Medicine.
-We invite you to watch the video to the right and read the message below to learn more about the program.
+We invite you to watch the video and read our message to learn more about the program.

 A variety of fully accredited residency and fellowship training options are available at the College to meet your needs.
 On average, around six PGY-1 level positions are typically available each year, and a wide range of fellowship positions are also offered.

 Several aspects of our training program result in an unparalleled experience.
 First, we receive clinical training in an absolutely unique combination of hospital settings: county (Ben Taub Hospital), pediatric (Texas Children's Hospital), Veterans Affairs health system (Michael E. DeBakey Veterans Affairs Medical Center), private practice (Baylor St. Luke's Medical Center and Houston Methodist), and community-based private practice (St. Joseph Medical Center).
 Residents may also elect to rotate at The University of Texas MD Anderson Cancer Center, and on subspecialty surgical pathology services at Baylor (including genitourinary pathology and dermatopathology).
 Combined, surgical accessions total more than 100,000 per year at our clinical training sites.